 My HTTP requests involved authentication to Azure AD.
 I am using MSAL library.
 By the time I started with VCR, I have already spent some time trying to authenticate in an easy-for-user manner.
 In the end, integrated windows authentication beat me hard requiring two factor authentication.
 I felt frustrated, but at the same time happy that running

 tox resulted in all green colors.
-Until I commited the code and then run the tests some time later.
+Until I committed the code and then run the tests some time later.

 Oh, ah!
 What's going on?!